Holiday Face–Off: History

 The Holiday Face–Off was brought about by the Gazelle Group, a marketing firm based in Princeton, New Jersey.
 The group sought to rekindle a mid-western holiday tournament that had previously been organized by the University of Wisconsin–Madison as the Badger Showdown.
 No winter tournament had been held in the region since the Showdown was discontinued in 2009.

 The tournament was first supposed to be held on December 28–29, 2020.
 However, it was postponed to 2021 due to the COVID-19 outbreak.
 The original teams meant to play were the Wisconsin Badgers, Clarkson Golden Knights, UConn Huskies, and Arizona State Sun Devils.

 On June 15, 2021, it was announced that the inaugural Holiday Face–Off tournament would be played on December 28–29, 2021 between the Wisconsin Badgers, Providence Friars, Bowling Green Falcons, and Yale Bulldogs.
 The Badgers and Friars took the championship game into overtime and ended with a final score of 2-2.
 The Badgers would ultimately win the inaugural Holiday Face–Off championship on a shootout goal by freshman forward, Zach Urdahl.

-The 2025 iteration of the Holiday Face-Off is scheduled for December 28-29, 2025.
-The participants are Boston College Eagles, Lake Superior State Lakers, Western Michigan Broncos, and Wisconsin Badgers.
+The 2026 iteration of the Holiday Face-Off is scheduled for December 29–30, 2026.
+The participants are the Arizona State Sun Devils, the Northern Michigan Wildcats, the UMass Minutemen and the Wisconsin Badgers.